CUHK-AIM-Group/ToothXpert/README.md

 - **`mypeft/`**: 🔧 Custom PEFT implementation with G-MoLE
 - **`utils/`**: 📊 Data processing and evaluation utilities

-## �📄 License
+## 📄 License

-This project is licensed under the Apache License.
+This project is licensed under the Apache License, Version 2.0.